Who I AM

 Science Connected Magazine

-By proofreading femLENS’s We See magazine, which discusses topics like photography, feminism, human trafficking, and migration, I make certain that each issue is free of grammatical, typographical, and punctuation errors.
-I also copyedit promotional materials, proposals, and blog entries that femLENS publishes on a regular basis.
+By proofreading femLENS’s We See magazine, which discusses such topics as photography, feminism, human trafficking, and migration, I made certain that each issue was free of grammatical, typographical, and punctuation errors.
+I also copyedited promotional materials, proposals, and blog entries that femLENS publishes on a regular basis.

 University of California Berkeley Extension

 Enrolling in this course enabled me to strengthen my copyediting skills and therefore obtain qualifications needed to work with experienced professionals in publishing.

 Having revised grammar and usage of English, I got an overview of the editorial process and familiarized myself with the three levels of editing—light, medium, and heavy—for a number of audiences.
 Following a broad curriculum, I became adept at using style manuals and reference materials, composing style sheets, and querying authors.

 I supported FactCheckEU, Europe’s first crowd-checking platform, in the capacity of a translator.
 I was responsible for converting the message of articles written in English into Polish.

 Collaboration with this platform helped me increase my knowledge of EU-related issues and strengthen my intercultural communication skills.

 At Culture.pl, a comprehensive source of knowledge about Polish culture under the patronage of the Adam Mickiewicz Institute in Warsaw, Poland, I worked on Polish-to-English translations of articles devoted to music, literature, and art.

 Tackling linguistic difficulties posed by the texts on which I worked greatly improved my analytical skills.